-Interstate 66 & U.S. 50 split at the east end of the Theodore Roosevelt Bridge.
-U.S. 50 joins Constitution Avenue NW east along the National Mall while I-66 turns northward onto the Potomac Freeway.
-This is the last reference for the Interstate eastbound.
+The last reference for Interstate 66 appears at the split with U.S. 50 at the east end of the Theodore Roosevelt Bridge.
+U.S. 50 joins Constitution Avenue NW east along the National Mall.
 Photo taken 08/04/13.

 Perspective from U.S. 29 (Whitehurst Freeway) north